Hawaiian Wedding Traditions

 And as your companion in lonely places

-THE HAWAIIAN
+HAWAIIAN WEDDING

 Flower Lei

-The Maile lei is considered to be the oldest lei and worn by both Bride and Groom.
+The maile lei is considered to be the oldest lei and worn by both bride and groom.

-MAUI WEDDING TRADITION OF
+MAUI HAWAIIAN WEDDING TRADITION OF

 BLOWING THE PU

 Hawaiians used the Pu or conch shell, a large shell with an opening on one side, to announce an event.
-It makes a beautiful hollow sound and a Pu Blower can be heard from miles away.
-The Pu in your Maui Wedding is used to symbolically let the world know about a very special moment: the beginning of your Maui Wedding Ceremony!
+It makes a beautiful hollow sound and a Pu blower can be heard from miles away.
+The Pu in your Maui Wedding is used to symbolically let the world know about a very special moment: the beginning of your Maui wedding ceremony!

-THE ANCIENT HAWAIIAN
+FROM ANCIENT HAWAIIAN TRADITIONS

 Hawaiian Hula is an ancient and sacred form of expressing deepest feelings and connects the dancer with the divine.
 It carries a message about what the Hawaiians did, thought, lived and believed in.
 Without any written language, the Hula was seen as the history book for the Hawaiians.
 In the early days, a child was chosen to be a dancer and often lived with his teacher.